The Home screen is your daily dashboard. It shows:

 Go to Manage Subscription in your profile to see current pricing and subscribe.

-To change your password: sign out and use the Forgot Password link on the sign-in page to receive a reset email.
+To change your password: sign out and use the Forgot Password? link on the sign-in page to receive a reset email.

 On the Sign In page, tap Forgot Password?
 Enter your email address and tap Send Reset Email.
 Check your inbox for a reset link — it expires after a few hours.
 Click it to set a new password.